tofu-tim/tofu-tim/README.md

 # Welcome to my Profile!

 ## About Me
-I'm a passionate individual interested in the intersection of computer science and green energy.
+Skateboarder and nature-lover interested in the intersection of computer science and green energy.
 My goal is to leverage my skills in data analysis to contribute to the development of sustainable solutions.
 I have a background in SQL and have started learning Python and JavaScript to enhance my abilities.

 ## Skills
 - SQL: Proficient in writing queries, database management, and data manipulation.